 Grad Bash is an annual celebration for graduating students hosted by the Queen's University Alumni Association.
 The vision of GradBash 2014 is to successfully educate the graduating class about the power of their alumni network, demonstrating the benefits of being informed, involved, and ultimately invested alumni.

 Please stay tuned for updates on how you can get involved as an alumni representative.

 Information on visiting the many campus services and dining facilities can be found at http://www.queensu.ca/discover/visit.

 Depending on your pace, it will likely take between 15 - 20 minutes to walk from the DGC to main campus.
-Shuttle transportation will be provided to and from campus for AVS attendees on Friday afternoon and on Saturday afternoon prior to the Gala.
+Shuttle transportation to and from campus for AVS attendees on Friday afternoon will be provided by:

 Please visit http://www.queensu.ca/campusmap/ to view and print an interactive copy of the main Queen's campus map.